astropy/astropy-APEs/APE12.rst

 package-template repository.

 As well as the changes to the package template the documentation in the Astropy docs regarding the package template will be significantly simplified.
+As a part of the implementation it also becomes possible to keep the documentation and instructions for using the package template in the `package-template` repository.
+This change will be made with the implementation PR and the Astropy docs changed once this is done.

 Backward compatibility